-- Compilers mostly do a preorder traversal: process the node; process the LHS of the node (all the way); process the RHS of the node (all the way). - For a BINOP (e.g. add/sub/etc.) node: process the lhs then the rhs then emit the appropriate binop instruction. - Since there are lots of traversal functions, they need structuring.
-I prefer t_X for each node type X. A preorder function takes in an arbitrary node and dispatches to the appropriate t function.
+- Compilers mostly do a preorder traversal: process the node; process the Left Hand Side (LHS) of the node (all the way); process the Right Hand Side (RHS) of the node (all the way). - For a BINOP (e.g. add/sub/etc.) node: process the lhs then the rhs then emit the appropriate binop instruction. - For each node type X, we need a function t_X which to process it.
+We also need a function preorder which takes in an arbitrary node and dispatches to the appropriate t function.